ashutoshimsec/collections/README.md

 # java_collections

-this project contains Collection programs written in java to understand the concept.
+This project contains Collection programs written in java to understand the concept.
 It contains the data structure problmes and common programs also